taylorzr/punchtime/README.md

 # TODO
 - [ ] if someone is active now, count up until now as worked time
 - [ ] basic web ui to show time worked by day / week
-- [ ] haproxy? if frontend gets created
 - [ ] error service!
 - [ ] move port to env and put it in overrides
 ---